A Passion For Classics: My Life With Buicks

-For Keith Horsfall of Alliston, Ont., Buicks have always been a part of his life.
-The moment he laid eyes on a Buick his father bought in the late 1940s, Keith has never wanted another car.
-Today, Keith and his wife, Wendy, continue to buy, sell, own and love Buicks.
-Read his story in the July issue of More of Our Canada.
+The moment he laid eyes on a Buick his father bought in the late 1940s, Keith Horsfall of Alliston, Ontario, has never wanted another car.
+Today, as members of the McLaughlin Buick Club of Canada, Keith and his wife, Wendy, continue to pursue their passion for these classics.

 Keith customized this 1965 Riveria by removing the door handles, moving the antenna, changing the interior front seats, building a new instrument panel with electronic gauges, and installing a new sound system.
 Nice paint job, too!

-Keith's friend Stan Munro of Edson, Alta., restored this 1932 McLaughlin that was owned by his father.
-Keith and his wife Wendy paid Stan a visit back in 2005, while touring western Canada.
+Keith's friend Stan Munro of Edson, Alberta, restored this 1932 McLaughlin that was owned by his father.
+Keith and his wife paid Stan a visit back in 2005, while touring western Canada.